statguy/SpaceTimeModels/README.md

 # SpaceTime
-An interface for fitting parametric spatial and spatio-temporal models
+An interface for fitting parametric spatial and spatio-temporal models with R and INLA